 Cleaning and day-to-day use

 A fitted-sheet-style protector makes more sense when accidents happen often.
-That could mean a child in potty training, an older adult managing incontinence, or a dog that sometimes jumps onto the bed after the rain.
-In those cases, laundry speed matters more than maximum enclosure, and protectors are built for that rhythm.
+That might mean potty training, incontinence, a pet that jumps onto the bed after the rain, or a household that washes bedding constantly.
+In those situations, laundry speed matters more than maximum enclosure, and protectors are built for that rhythm.

 Heat, noise, and feel